manprinsen/meshcentral-desktop-app/README.md

 ## Tests 🧪

-I have successfully been running, building and installing the app on Windows 11 (23H2) and MacOS 11.7.10.
+I have successfully been running, building and installing the app on Windows 11 (23H2), MacOS 11.7.10 and MacOS 14.3.1.

 Worth mentioning is that i have had serveral windows/sessions with Web-VNC and Web-RDP without any problems (so far) 🙌.